Olympus Mons, largest volcano in the Solar System

 Magazine gift subscriptions - from just £18.99 every 6 issues.
 Christmas cheer delivered all year!

-Olympus Mons is a volcano on Mars, and the largest volcano we know about anywhere in the Solar System.
+Olympus Mons on the planet Mars is the largest volcano in the Solar System

 Located close to the Martian equator, in the planet’s western hemisphere, Olympus Mons stands an impressive 21km above the Mars global datum (the equivalent of ‘sea level’ for a waterless planet), and in places towers over its local surroundings by as much as 26km.